-Disk drive locations and service indicators
+Disk drives or solid-state drives locations and service indicators

-Find out where the disk drives and service indicators are located on the system or an expansion unit.
+Find out where the disk drives or solid-state drives and service indicators are located on the system or an expansion unit.

-Learn about the disk drive locations and location of the service indicators on the system or expansion unit.
+Learn about the disk drives or solid-state drive locations and location of the service indicators on the system or expansion unit.